stonepros/stone/doc/rados/operations/pools.rst

 ``allow_ec_overwrites``

 :Description: Whether writes to an erasure coded pool can update part
-              of an object, so cephfs and rbd can use it.
+              of an object, so stonefs and rbd can use it.
 See `Erasure Coding with Overwrites`_ for more details.
 :Type: Boolean
 :Version: ``12.2.0`` and above